 Hello Readers & Writers,

-I’m back on the blog with a review of Internment by Samira Ahmed due out March 2019 from Little Brown Books.
-I was sent an ARC from Novl in exchange for my honest feedback.
+I am beyond thrilled to review Once & Future by Amy Rose Capetta and Cori McCarthy due out March 26th, 2019 from Little Brown.
+I was sent an ARC from the publisher in exchange for my honest feedback.
 As always, there will be no spoilers.

 The book follows Ari who after crash landing on old planet Earth finds a sword.
 Removing the sword triggers the rebirth of Merlin – ie King Arthur’s guide and mentor – who has been aging backwards and is now a teenager.
 Merlin’s goal is to keep Arthur alive while Ari’s goal is to overthrow a galactic company and find her moms.
 Despite having a rough start, Merlin and Ari come together for a mission way bigger than themselves.
 They however can’t do it without help from an amazing cast of friends.

 Upon hearing about this book, I immediately wanted to read it.
 Not only does it offer a sci-fi twist to the tale of King Arthur, but was promised to be an inclusive queer story.
 I can say the authors completely delivered on the wide representation of narratives.
 We have not only a pansexual MC, but a nonbinary character using they/them pronouns, gay rep, and on page f/f and m/m romance.
 The authors never once shy away from having these characters out in the open and it’s beyond refreshing to see in a sci-fi world.